-KitchenAid Classic mixers have a tilt-head stand design with a non-hinged hub cover, providing easy access to your mixer bowl and beater accessories.
+The Classic series sports a tilt-head stand design with a non-hinged hub cover, providing easy access to both bowl and beater accessories.
 Its 4.5-quart bowl has an 8-cup Flour Power rating, meaning you can mix up to 8 cups of flour in each batch.

 KitchenAid Artisan Series

-Like the Classic, KitchenAid Artisan mixers have a tilt-head design with non-hinged hub cover.
-With a bowl capacity of 5 quarts, the Artisan range of mixers provides a slightly higher performance than the Classic with a Flour Power rating of 9 cups.
+KitchenAid Artisan stand mixers also sport a tilt-head design with non-hinged hub cover.
+Except for the Mini, the 5-quart bowl capacity of the Artisan range provides a slightly higher performance than the Classic with a Flour Power rating of 9 cups.

 KitchenAid Professional Series